online doctor logo

 Diagnosis of Oral Herpes

 Your doctor may diagnose herpes simplex by looking at the sores.
 Your physician may take a sample from the sore as well.
 This is known as the viral culture and is done to confirm or rule out the herpes virus.
 A blood test can be ordered to check for HSV-1 and HSV-2 antibodies if you don’t have any sores.
 The results can help determine if you’ve been exposed to the virus.
-The blood test doesn’t show active infection, but it can show if you’ve previously been exposed to the herpes virus.
+The blood test doesn’t show active infection but can show if you’ve previously been exposed to the herpes virus.
 If you have just been exposed, you may not test positive for herpes.
 This is mainly because there hasn’t been enough time for your body to develop antibodies post-exposure.
 Therefore, the antibody test may be repeated in 8 to 12 weeks.

 Treatment of Oral Herpes

-Avoidance of known triggers such as stress can help reduce herpes outbreaks.
-Unfortunately, once you have the herpes simplex virus, you have it for a lifetime as there is no cure.
+Avoidance of known triggers, such as stress, can help reduce herpes outbreaks.
+Unfortunately, once you have the herpes simplex virus, you have it for a lifetime, as there is no cure.
 However, some treatment options that help ease symptoms during an outbreak of oral herpes include:

 Antiviral drugs may be used as pills or creams or intravenously.
 Some options for oral medications include: